Q: What is health care reform?

 A: Any individual, family, or part of a family that does not have health insurance for more than 90 days in a given year will be subject to a penalty that will be paid through their tax return.

 A: If you qualify, you can receive Premium Credits or subsidies through the Marketplace.
 If your family’s income is under 400% of the Federal Poverty Level you most likely will qualify for government assistance.
 The Marketplace for your state will help you get qualified for any assistance to include expanded Medicaid availability in some states.

 Q: Who is exempt from the requirement to have health care coverage?

-Q: What is a health care marketplace?
+Q: What is the Marketplace?

-Each marketplace must have plans available in four categories: Bronze, Silver, Gold and Platinum.
+Each Marketplace must have plans available in four categories: Bronze, Silver, Gold and Platinum.
 In general, the levels of plans have to do with how much your premiums will cost and what your co-pays on services will cost.
 A Platinum plan will have higher monthly premiums than a Bronze or Silver plan, but the Platinum plan will have lower co-pays for office visits and other services.